 Make Music Day Appleton is part of the international Fête de la Musique, taking place in 1,000 cities across more than 120 countries every year on June 21 – the summer solstice.
 It is designed to celebrate music in all its forms and encourages people to band together to play free public concerts.

 In the U.S., Make Music Day is presented by The NAMM Foundation, and coordinated by the Make Music Alliance.
-This year on Monday June 21st, 2021, events will be virtual and in-person at various locations in Appleton.
+This year on Tuesday June 21st, 2022, events will occur at various locations in Appleton.

 How did Make Music Day begin?

 It all started 40 years ago in France.

 In 1982, France’s Ministry of Culture dreamed up an idea for a new kind of musical holiday.
 They imagined a day where free, live music would be everywhere: street corners and parks, rooftops and gardens, store fronts and mountaintops.